 How do you meal prep when your kitchen is the size of a cupboard?

-Let's be honest.
-Flats in Gibraltar aren't known for their generous kitchen space.
+Flats in Gibraltar aren't exactly known for generous kitchen space.
 But meal prep doesn't require a professional kitchen.
 It requires a system.

 Invest in containers.
 Decent meal prep containers make everything easier.
-Glass ones from Morrison's or Amazon are cheap and last ages.
+Glass ones from Morrisons are cheap and last ages.
 Get at least 10.

 Keep it simple.
 You don't need 7 different meals.
 2-3 rotating meals is absolutely fine.
 The goal is consistency, not a cooking show.